elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-29-cs3103-lecture-7-iot-protocols-and-application-development.md

 ![CS3103-7-11.PNG]({{site.baseurl}}/img/CS3103-7-11.PNG)

-Functionalities:
+Functionalities of CoAp:
 - Addressable URI
 - Low Header overhead and parsing complexity
 - GET/PUT/POST/DELETE
-- COntent type support
+- Content type support
 - Built in discovery
 - Designed to be extensible
-- Allows rest artuccute
+- Allows rest architecture
+- Simple proxy and caching
+- UDP binding (May use IPsec or DTLS)

 ![CS3103-7-6.PNG]({{site.baseurl}}/img/CS3103-7-6.PNG)

-> It is better to have a public ip addressable so that the outside server can connect (that is why its pv6)
+> It is better to have a public ip addressable so that the outside server can connect (that is why its ipv6)

 6LowPan: Only for ipv6